nodemailer/wildduck/README.md

 ## Message filtering

+> The filtering system is subject to change with the API updates.
+Most probably the filters are going to reside in separate collection and not as part of the user object.

 Wild Duck has built-in message filtering in LMTP server.
 This is somewhat similar to Sieve even though the filters are not scripts.

 Filters are configuration objects stored in the `filters` array of the users object.